What Can I Do with My Women’s and Gender Studies Major?

 The Georgetown Women’s and Gender Studies Program website is rich with additional information on studying women’s and gender studies.

-Firsthand is a fantastic resource to learn more about specific career fields in the women’s and gender studies.
-Firsthand has information such as salary information, work environment, education and training requirements, outlooks, and specific tips for entering into the field.
+Vault is a fantastic resource to learn more about specific career fields in the women’s and gender studies.
+Vault has information such as salary information, work environment, education and training requirements, outlooks, and specific tips for entering into the field.

 Professors & Academic Deans

 Georgetown professors and faculty members can be a wonderful resource for Georgetown students.
 If you are still curious to learn more about the disciplines of a specific major, we’d encourage you to connect with your professors!
 Outside of office hours, Georgetown has an online interface called GU360 where students can explore and connect with faculty members that are eager to mentor and support students.
 You can use this interface to learn more about specific department research, specialties, and areas of study within a major.

 You can also connect with your academic dean or counselor to further discuss opportunities within a given major.

 Lastly, each department has a dedicated Director of Undergraduate Studies (DUS).
 This is the individual in charge of coordinating the major program or department as a whole.
 You can find the Director of Undergraduate Studies by exploring the faculty and staff pages of individual departments websites.